Torch: Symbolism

 The torch is a common emblem of both enlightenment and hope, thus the Statue of Liberty, formally named Liberty Enlightening the World, lifts her torch.
 Crossed reversed torches were signs of mourning that appear on Greek and Roman funerary monuments—a torch pointed downwards symbolizes death, while a torch held up symbolizes life, truth and the regenerative power of flame.
 The torch is also a symbol used by political parties, for instance by both Labour (from 1918 to 1980) and the Conservatives (from 1983 to 2006) in the UK, and by the Malta Labour Party.
 In the seals of schools in the Philippines, the torch symbolizes the vision of education to provide enlightenment to all the students.

 The torch is also associated with the Greek goddess of witchcraft known as Hecate in some works of art.

+Ancient Greeks used torches in some of their festivals.
+For example, the Athenians held at least five festivals featuring torches, including the Panathenaea, the Hephaistia, and the Prometheia.
+According to Istros the Callimachean, the torch race was first introduced by the Athenians during sacrifices to Hephaestus, in honor of him as the one who mastered the use of fire and taught it to others.
+The origin of the custom may also lie in honoring Prometheus, the bringer of fire.
+Torch races were celebrated in many different Greek cities in honour of various deities.

 Detail of frieze of winged half figures with torch of learning in the Library of Congress Thomas Jefferson Building, Washington, D.C.